andy-byers/CalicoDB/README.md

 + [Contributions](#contributions)

 ## Features
-+ Forward and reverse iteration using cursors
++ Bidirectional iteration using cursors
 + Crash protection via write-ahead logging
 + Variable-length keys and values (see [Caveats](#caveats))
 + Various parameters can be tuned (page size, cache size, etc.)

 ## Caveats
-+ Only tested on 64-bit Ubuntu and OSX
 + Maximum key length is anywhere from 37 B to ~8 KiB, depending on the chosen page size
-+ Maximum value length is roughly 4 GiB
++ Maximum value length is ~4 GiB
 + Concurrency control must be provided externally

 ## Documentation